-Recognising and celebrating the outstanding achievements of students and staff.
+Recognising and celebrating students and staff

 The outstanding achievements of our students and staff have long been celebrated both within the University and internationally.
-Whether it's our professors receiving national awards for excellence or students forging a successful career in international industry, Curtin is renowned for producing innovation and academic excellence that ultimately benefits the wider community.
+Whether it’s our professors receiving national awards for excellence or students forging a successful career in international industry, Curtin is renowned for its innovation and producing academic excellence that ultimately benefits the wider community.